Running Glossary: Your Complete Guide To The Lingo Of Runners

 Also called aerobic threshold.
 The maximum intensity you can run without lactate building up in your blood at a quicker rate than it can be utilised and dispersed.
 Higher concentrations of lactate in the blood may cause the acidity of muscle cells to climb, resulting in a drop in performance with signs including muscle fatigue or even nausea – forcing your body to slow down and recover.

-In terms of your maximum heart rate, your lactate threshold differs between individuals based on fitness level, with the lactate threshold for experienced or elite runners typically at 90% - 95% of their maximum heart rate or VO₂ max, and as low as 50% - 60% of maximum heart rate for people with a typically inactive lifestyle.
+In terms of your maximum heart rate, your lactate threshold differs between individuals based on fitness level.
+The lactate threshold for experienced or elite runners is typically at 90% - 95% of their maximum heart rate or VO₂ max, and as low as 50% - 60% of maximum heart rate for people with a typically inactive lifestyle.

 Training at your lactate threshold helps your body adapt to increased concentrations of lactate in the blood, allowing it to be cleared more effectively to sustain a higher level of performance for longer.